Ho Chi Minh: In France

+In Brazil

+On board of Amiral de Latouche-Tréville, Thành (Hồ) arrived in Rio de Janeiro in 1912.
+After contracting a mysterious disease aboard, the ship left him in the city to die and continued its route.
+Whilst recovering, he settled in the neighbourhood of Santa Teresa and worked in a restaurant in Lapa.
+In Rio, he encountered a fervid atmosphere largely defined by the contrast between its bohemian city life and the social exclusion of its black population.
+Thành would frequently return to the port, seeking to find a ship on which he could embark.
+He eventually became acquainted with a black union leader named José Leandro 'Pernambuco' da Silva.
+Just two years after the Revolt of the Lash had broken in the same harbour, Da Silva led a struggle against corporal punishment inflicted against black workers, a practice dating back from the time of slavery.

+Later in his life, Ho Chi Minh would recount José Leandro da Silva's struggle in his International Solidarity article.
+He describes how Da Silva led a strike demanding an eight-hour working day and equal pay for black and white workers, which resulted in him being ambushed by ten police officers, who shot him eleven times.
+According to Ho, Da Silva sang The Internationale in the ambulance and was later acquitted in court following a campaign of pressure organised by workers and lawyers, an outcome that Thành celebrated.

 In the United States

-While working as the cook's helper on a ship in 1912, Thành (Hồ) traveled to the United States.
+In either September or October of 1912, Thành embarked on a ship that brought him to Boston.
 From 1912 to 1913, he may have lived in New York City (Harlem) and Boston, where he claimed to have worked as a baker at the Parker House Hotel.
 The only evidence that he was in the United States is a single letter to French colonial administrators dated 15 December 1912 and postmarked New York City (he gave his address as the poste restante in Le Havre and his occupation as a sailor) and a postcard to Phan Chu Trinh in Paris where he mentioned working at the Parker House Hotel.
 Inquiries to the Parker House management revealed no records of him ever having worked there.
 It is believed that while in the U.S he made contact with Korean nationalists, an experience that developed his political outlook.
 Sophie Quinn-Judge states that this is "in the realm of conjecture".
 He was also influenced by Pan-Africanist and black nationalist Marcus Garvey during his stay, and said he attended meetings of the Universal Negro Improvement Association.